Zuehlke/software-engineering-corner/drafts/context-driven-smells.md

 To preserve the anonymity of $company, imagine your business relied on collecting flight information from BA using their public API, and suddenly, they started doing hovercrafts too, upgraded the authentication from a simple token to a double ratchet mechanism, and entirely changed the handshake and payload.
 And you couldn’t miss a single flight update.

-So, our biggest product had to be re-written from scratch with no idea of the deadline, while keeping the current version running at 100% SLA[<sup>4</sup>](#4-being-surprised-by-bugs-long-downtime-and-complex-investigations).
+So, our biggest product had to be re-written from scratch with no idea of the deadline, while keeping the current version running at 100% of our customers' SLAs[<sup>4</sup>](#smell-4-being-surprised-by-bugs-long-downtime-and-complex-investigations).

 The team stopped developing new features.
 They fixed only the most pressing of bugs on the old system, and began rapid prototyping, research, and building of a new application.
 This time, we would do it right.

 We paired, designed for scalability, observability, and recovery, practised TDD, and made great progress.
-As distractions poured in from the ‘legacy’ version however, the deadline loomed closer, and a core library broke our tests.
+As distractions poured in from the ‘legacy’ version however, the spectre of the unknowable deadline loomed closer, and a core library broke our tests.
-We made the conscious decision to comment the tests out, and promised ourselves that we would add them in as soon as we had time[<sup>6</sup>](#6-commenting-tests-simple-fixes-and-workarounds).
+We made the conscious decision to comment the tests out, and promised ourselves that we would add them in as soon as we had time[<sup>6</sup>](#smell-6-commenting-out-tests-simple-fixes-and-workarounds).
 Auto-scaling our Kubernetes cluster could go on the To Do tech debt list too, and we configured a cluster that was over-sized, that we could manually reduce with user data and our shiny new dashboards.
 Automatic recovery was vital in case we missed any of those ‘BA flight’ events, but time was of the essence, so we hand cranked a ‘simple’ mechanism to manage it.